KarMiles/polish-girl-painting/README.md

 Links not usefull in respect of search engine analytics have been equipped with anchor tag noopener.

-Links to outside sites potentially valuable from search engine optimisation standpoint were added in About Me section.
+Links to outside sites potentially valuable from search engine optimisation standpoint were added in About section.

 **Meta Tags**